Image processing of the starry sky and obtaining the coordinates of the stars

 )

-The pixel density in the 50-100 region has become much lower, most pixels now have a brightness of 0-20, but we haven't lost any bright pixels.
-By trial and error we have found a simple and quite satisfactory preprocessing method that processes the whole image at once, solves the noise problem and allows us to proceed to binarisation.
+The pixel density in the 50-100 area has become much lower, most pixels now have a brightness of 0-20, while we have not lost the bright pixels.
+Through trial and error, we have found a simple and quite satisfactory preprocessing method that processes the entire image at once, solves the noise problem and allows us to proceed to binarization.

-However, as further experiments will show us, because we applied a global operation (to the whole image), some stars became almost invisible, or discontinuities appeared in the lines formed by motion blur.
+However, as further experiments will show us, due to the fact that we applied a global operation (to the entire image), some stars became almost invisible, or there were breaks in the lines formed by blurring during movement.

-What if binarisation by thresholding is enough?
-You can find another binarisation algorithm in documentation.
+What if binarization at a threshold level is enough?
+You can find a different binarization algorithm in documentation.

 img = load( photoName )[1:end, 1:end-2] # Загрузим изображение заново